jajpohke/USBtoC64_AMI_CFG_Adv/ServiceMenu.md

 ### `new` Command
 **Maps a new unknown gamepad manually or auto-converts an HTML profile.**
 When you type `new`, the system checks if a generic HTML HID profile is currently active:
-* **Auto-Import:** If an HTML profile is detected, it will ask if you want to convert it.
+* **Auto-Import Suggested method:** If an HTML profile is detected, it will ask if you want to convert it.
 It will instantly generate the clean C++ code for your `JoystickProfiles.h`.
 * **Manual Wizard (Sniffer):** If no HTML profile is active, it arms the Sniffer Wizard.
 Do not touch the pad for 1 second (to record the neutral state), then follow the on-screen prompts to press each button sequentially.
 It will generate a custom C++ profile at the end.

 ### `raw` Command